V-Cent/TTE/docs/tech/todps2.md

 #### Spell Locking

-If you quickly cancel a long spell 4 times, all spells will lock (they will not stop casting).
+If you quickly cancel a long spell 4 times (by casting and guarding), all spells will lock (they will not stop casting).
 This is because of two factors:

 1. The max number of big spells in the field is 4.
 2. The casting time when you cancel a spell still ticks down in memory.